-209. Google's lack of response and engagement evidenced Google's biases and its inability to even recognize them when someone pointed them out.
-As demonstrated above, Google allowed individuals to insult and discriminate against political conservatives, members of Google-disfavored races, and males with impunity.
+170. Google's lack of response and engagement evidenced Google's biases and its inability to even recognize them when someone pointed them out.
+As demonstrated above, Google allowed individuals to insult and discriminate against political conservatives, Caucasians, and males with impunity.

-A perfect example of Google's relaxed attitude toward discrimination against members of Google-disfavored races and males is seen in Burchett's G+ posts.
-As seen below, Burchett states that in the promotions committee which she serves on, where she helps decide which T5 Engineers are promoted to the T6 level, she stated, "2/4 committee members were women.
+A perfect example of Google's relaxed attitude toward discrimination against Caucasians and males is seen in Burchett's G+ posts.
+As seen below, Burchett states that in the promotions committee which she serves on where she helps decide which T5 Engineers are promoted to the T6 level, she stated, "2/4 committee members were women.
 Yay!
 4/4 committee members were white.
 Boo!
 12/15 candidates were white men.
 Boo!"
 Further in the thread, Burchett highlights the divisiveness of her original post by noting that it was not fair even to talk about women when "POC" or "people of color" weren't getting enough airtime in the discussion.

-Kim Burchett

-google.com - Oct 7, 2015
+Kim Burchett google.com - Oct 7, 2015